FPGA-Adept/ESP_IDF_Counter/README.md

 5. Set up a watchdog timer to put the device to sleep after a period of inactivity.
 6. Have the device wake when a hardware interrupt is triggered.

+This is a long term project and not meant to make progress at a reasonable pace.

 ## Platform

 The application was developed with PlatformIO using Espressif's IoT Development framework.